AlexanderWeis/rsschool-cv/cv.md

 **Location:** Frankfurt am Main, Germany
 ## About me

-An accomplished sociologist and certified web designer, I have been involved in online marketing for more than a decade.
+An accomplished sociologist and certified web designer, I have been involved in online marketing as SEO and affiliate specialist for more than a decade.
 Working on educational apps as well as UI/UX design is my passion.
 When I am free I enjoy spending time with my son and reading.
 My curiosity and interest in self-development make me an autodidact.
 In my opinion, Roosevelt's quote most accurately describes my life philosophy: